Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/02_CPE.md

     other libraries of the HPE Cray PE, including mpi4py, NumPy, SciPy and pandas.
 -   R: `cray-R`

-The HPE ray PE also offers other modules for debugging, profiling, performance analysis, etc. that are not covered in this short version of the LUMI course.
+The HPE Cray PE also offers other modules for debugging, profiling, performance analysis, etc. that are not covered in this short version of the LUMI course.
 Many more are covered in the 4-day courses for developers that we organise several times per year with the help of HPE and AMD.